stratum: A System Infrastructure for Massive Agent-Centric ML Workloads

 \section{Our Vision}

-We motivate the necessity for a new system tailored to \workload{} and outlines its key technical requirements.
+We motivate the necessity for a new system tailored to \workload{} and outline its key technical requirements.

-\header{The Case for a New System:} As LLMs are increasingly used for code generation, the popularity of existing mainstream and specialized Python libraries will grow even further.
-MLE agents must navigate a code search space of open-ended, independently evolving libraries and APIs, guided by feedback signals like predictive performance on held-out data.
-As discussed in Section~\ref{sec:intro}, existing ML systems typically address narrow classes of workloads, or rely on DSLs that are ill-suited for LLMs.
+\header{The Case for a New System:} As LLMs are increasingly used for code generation, the popularity of mainstream and specialized Python libraries will continue to grow.
+Modern MLE agents employ diverse search policies~\cite{abs-2506-13131, fang2025mlzero} to navigate large search spaces of independently evolving libraries and APIs.
+These include running multiple agent instances with different prompts~\cite{abs-2506-13131}, exploring sampled datasets~\cite{abs-2505-21372}, naive parallelization across nodes and processes~\cite{Nam2025, abs-2506-13131}, and restarting exploration based on early feedback~\cite{abs-2505-21372}.
+However, they primarily optimize search strategies to maximize pipeline quality (e.g., accuracy), while largely overlooking execution latency and throughput.
+As discussed in Section~\ref{sec:intro}, existing ML systems either target narrow workload classes or rely on DSLs that are ill-suited for LLMs.
 As a result, the scale of \workload{} cannot be met through incremental extensions to existing systems.
 We argue that the sheer diversity of ML libraries, coupled with the absence of common abstractions necessitates a new class of systems designed for agentic ML workloads.